JaredBorders/JaredBorders/README.md

 ### Hi there 👋

-I'm a blockchain engineer working in DeFi!
+I'm a blockchain engineer working in DeFi

 # Building a decentralized future